Jayachandra: Ghurid invasion

-The Muslim Ghurids invaded Jayachandra's kingdom in the 1193 CE.
+The Muslim Ghurids invaded Jayachandra's kingdom in the 1193.
 The Muslim accounts describe Jayachandra as the Rāi of Banaras (King of Banaras).
 According to Ibn Asir's Kamil ut-Tawarikh, Jayachandra was "the greatest king of India and possessed the largest territory", and his army had a million soldiers and 700 elephants.

 The Hindu accounts (such as Prithviraj Raso and Vidyapati's Purusha-Pariksha) claim that Jayachandra defeated the Ghurids multiple times.
 The contemporary Muslim accounts, on the other hand, mention only two battles: one relatively minor engagement and the Battle of Chandwar, in which Jayachandra was killed.

-The Ghurid ruler Muhammad of Ghor had defeated the Chahamana king Prithviraja III in 1192 CE.
+The Ghurid ruler Muhammad of Ghor had defeated the Chahamana king Prithviraja III in 1192.
 According to Hasan Nizami's 13th century text Taj-ul-Maasir, he decided to attack the Gahadavala kingdom after taking control of Ajmer, Delhi and Kol.
 He dispatched a 50,000-strong army commanded by Qutb ud-Din Aibak.
 Nizami states that this army defeated "the army of the enemies of the Religion" (Islam).
 It appears that the defeated army was not Jayachandra's main army, but only a smaller body of his frontier guards.

-Jayachandra then himself led a larger army against Muhammad of Ghor who marched from Ghazni with an army of 50,000 cavalry in 1194 CE.
+Jayachandra then himself led a larger army against Muhammad of Ghor who marched from Ghazni with an army of 50,000 cavalry in 1194.